 Professor (I School and Dept. of Political Science)

-Focus: International relations, international business, and the information economy.
+Focus: International politics, international business, and the information economy.

 Employment effects of Information Technology and Data